-This project (2019–2022) revisits the question of how stable or situational ethnic and civic identities are at moments of crisis.
-The case study at the heart of the project is Ukraine.
-Employing a series of innovative methods, the project aims to untangle the complex relationship between identities, the actors interested in shaping them, and political preferences and outcomes.
+Taking the example of Ukraine, this project asks how stable or situational ethnolinguistic and civic identities and political attitudes are at moments of crisis.
 Conceptually, the project is located at the intersection of political science, sociology and social psychology.
-One key focus of the project is the impact of the Covid-19 pandemic on identities and political and health behaviour.
-Another focus are local-level developments during the 2020 local elections and an ongoing process of decentralisation.
+One key focus of the project is the impact of the Covid-19 pandemic on identities, public trust in political institutions and political and social engagement.
+Another focus lies on the perception of local-level developments and decision-making processes in the context of the 2020 local elections and the ongoing decentralisation reform.

-The centrepiece of the project is a two-wave face-to-face panel survey to study identity, public opinion, and political behaviour in Ukraine.
-Once the pandemic situation allows, the project aims to re-interview the same individuals over a 6- to 12-month period in order to trace continuity and change in societal perceptions, behaviour and preferences.
+Once the pandemic situation allows, the project aims to re-interview the respondents of an earlier survey over a 6- to 12-month period in order to trace continuity and change in societal perceptions, behaviour and preferences.
 During the pandemic, the project has been supplemented by adding a series of questions and survey experiments to the Kyiv International Institute of Sociology (KIIS) omnibus telephone survey in April and September 2020.

-- How persistent and salient is ethnonational identity over time in a country as diverse as Ukraine?
+- How persistent and salient are ethnolinguistic identities over time in a country as diverse as Ukraine?

-- What impact does the Covid-19 pandemic have on identities and on political and health behaviour?
+- What impact is the Covid-19 pandemic having on identities, political attitudes and people’s behaviour?